Collaborative Robot Risk Assessments

 There is a legal requirement for anyone who integrates a cobot (whether it be a system integrator or an end user) to conduct a risk assessment as part of the design, the build or the integration of a cobot into a machine.
 This includes both new and existing machinery.

-The risk assessment is one of the key documents used to assist with the overall CE marking process of the Machinery Directive 2006/42/EC to ensure the cobot application is safe.
+The risk assessment is one of the key documents used to assist with the overall CE marking process.
 There is also a requirement for the end user to meet the requirements of PUWER to ensure that the cobot application is safe and compliant.

 Why are risk assessments important?

 Cobots are designed to work alongside humans, so we need to be aware of its movements, the end tooling and what the process involves.

 As an employer you are required by law to protect your employees from harm.